Bone Grafting for Dental Implants in Philadelphia

 • Guided Tissue Regeneration: Uses barrier membranes to encourage natural cellular bone growth

-Bone grafting cost depends heavily on the size and type of graft you need, so it helps to think in ranges.
-In the Philadelphia area, a straightforward socket preservation graft placed at the time of an extraction typically runs $300 to $1,200.
-A larger ridge augmentation or block graft, which rebuilds more significant bone loss, generally ranges from $1,500 to $3,500.
-A sinus lift, often needed for upper back teeth, usually falls between $1,800 and $4,000.
+Bone grafting cost depends heavily on the size and type of graft you need.
+A straightforward socket preservation graft placed at the time of an extraction sits at the lowest end.
+A larger ridge augmentation or block graft, which rebuilds more significant bone loss, costs more, and a sinus lift, often needed for upper back teeth, is typically the most involved of the three.

-• Socket preservation ($300 - $1,200): The simplest and most common graft, placed right after a tooth is removed to keep the socket from collapsing.
+• Socket preservation: The simplest and most common graft, placed right after a tooth is removed to keep the socket from collapsing.

 Can I Avoid a Bone Graft?